lhukp/Witchery/README.md

 ```
 ##### Destory

-You are able to destroy 1 to n Souk Shard with a simple command, no need to open bags anymore.
+You are able to destroy 1 to n Soul Shard with a simple command, no need to open bags anymore.
 Use
 ```
 /wss dell
 ```